Lawyers for Herniated Disc Injuries Sustained in Illinois Car Accidents

 Herniated Disc Claims and Defenses in Illinois Lawsuits

-Defendants in auto accident cases normally offer a number of common defenses.
-They are directly attempting to undermine your claims and the value of your case.
-Here are a few of the most frequent defenses and some insights into how you can combat their maneuvers in order to protect the value of your Illinois lawsuit:
+Defendants in auto accident cases normally offer common defenses in an attempt to undermine your claims and the value of your case.
+Here are a few of the most frequent defenses and how you can combat these maneuvers to protect the value of your Illinois lawsuit.

-- Defendants will argue that your injuries were pre-existing and were not caused by the Illinois auto accident.
-If successful, this will remove your ability to recover at all for these pains.
-Therefore, after the incident and for a long time after, you need to visit your doctor to establish that the crash caused the herniated disc as well as to put together a comprehensive medical history to cement your damages claim.
+- Defendants may argue that your injuries were pre-existing and were not caused by the Illinois auto accident.
+If they are successful, this will destroy your right to recover damages.
+Therefore, you need to visit your doctor right after the crash to establish that the crash caused the herniated disc or other related injuries.
+Put together a comprehensive medical history to cement your damages claim.

-- Defendants will also claim that you are exaggerating your injuries and damages.
-Normally, they won’t have much room to argue against your economic costs because you can easily bolster your claims with receipts on these.
-However, with respect to intangible damages such as long-term pain and suffering, you need to point to comparable cases and show that your compensation requests for things like pain and suffering are reasonable.
-You also need to offer physicians’ evidence of what will be required to treat the pains from the herniated disc.
+- Defendants might claim that you’re exaggerating your injuries and you don’t deserve damages.
+They won’t have much room to argue against your economic costs: You can easily bolster your claims with receipts for these.
+With intangible damages, you need to point to comparable cases.
+Show that your compensation requests for things like pain and suffering are reasonable.
+You also need to offer a physicians’ evidence of what will be required to treat the disc injury.

-- Defendants might make the case that you assumed the risk or negligently contributed to your own injuries.
-To shoot down these claims, suggest and prove that the defendant’s own negligence was more to blame for your injuries than any of your alleged misconduct, if any.
+- Defendants could make the case that you assumed the risk or negligently caused the accident.
+To shoot down these claims, suggest and prove that the defendant was to blame.
+Show how their negligence caused the injuries.
+This should trump any of your own misconduct.

 Have you suffered a herniated disc from a car accident in Illinois?
-If you have, then call the offices of the Rosenfeld Injury Lawyers.
-We can give you a free consultation that analyzes every form of compensation available to you under the law.
-Then, we will make sure you get that compensation at no upfront cost!
-Call us today to get the ball rolling towards your recovery.
+If you have, call Rosenfeld Injury Lawyers.
+We can give you a free consultation and examine both your case and the possible compensation available to you under the law.
+And you’ll pay nothing out of pocket for our services: We only get paid once you get compensation.